 Some of your expenses might be tax deductible, depending on your individual circumstances.
 Talking to a tax agent or accountant could help.
 Knowing your entitlements and taking advantage of them means extra money in the bank.

 If you have private health insurance, compare the benefits and entitlements of different funds.
-But be aware of eligibility requirements and restrictions.
+But check the rules for joining different funds and getting money for disability-related expenses.

 Information about financial support

-The Department of Human Services can give you information about what benefits you might be entitled to.
+You could look at Department of Human Services – People with disability for information about what benefits you might be able to get.

-Disability associations can give you information about sources of funding and support for things such as low-interest loans to buy equipment.
+Disability associations can give you information about sources of funding and support for things like low-interest loans to buy equipment.
 The government department that deals with disability or health in your state or territory can give you more information.

 Using a financial planner can also be helpful.